The Moneyplanting Program on Employee Financial Wellness

-The wellness program’s use of storytelling, case-studies and live exercises makes understanding of even advanced concepts surprisingly effortless.
+The wellness program’s extensive use of storytelling, case-studies and live exercises makes understanding of even advanced concepts riveting and effortless.

-It re-invents the way people look at finances, by teaching this life-critical skill in a whole new light.
+It re-invents the way people look at money management, by teaching this life-critical skill in a whole new light.

 Why empower your workforce?